Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 If you’re considering a rooftop garden, there are a couple of directions you could go in.
 Fully planted green roofs, where the roof is covered with soil and the plants are in the ground, make great environmental sense, but they are too difficult for homeowners to undertake on their own.
 Green roofs can easily top 100 lbs.

 The easiest and most personal approach to rooftop gardening is the use of containers and raised beds.
-You can create any style of rooftop garden with container grown plants, from a few simple herb plants to a formal, elegant potager.
+You can create any style of rooftop garden with container-grown plants, from a few simple herb plants to a formal, elegant potager.
 Containers are perfect for rooftop gardens because they are light, portable, flexible and affordable.

-Starting a Rooftop Garden
+Starting A Rooftop Garden

-Urban rooftop gardens can be an oasis in an otherwise built up urban setting, but before you start planting, there are several things to consider about urban rooftop gardening.
+Urban rooftop gardens can be an oasis in an otherwise built-up urban setting, but before you start planting, there are several things to consider about urban rooftop gardening.
 If you’ve gone through the logistics and have decided to create your own rooftop garden, here’s how to get started – and what you will need to do it right.

 The weight of the container becomes an issue if you are worried about how much your rooftop can support.
 Remember, containers get even heavier when you water them.
-Traditional materials, like clay, terra cotta and cement can be quite heavy.
+Traditional materials, like clay, terra cotta, and cement can be quite heavy.
 Plastic pots and the newer synthetic containers are light enough to lift.
 But you also need to consider balancing the height of your plants.
-A tall or top-heavy plant, like a small tree or a tomato plant full of ripening fruits will topple over in a lightweight pot.
-If your rooftop garden is windy, heavier containers will be a must.
+A tall or top-heavy plant, like a small tree or a tomato plant full of ripening fruits, will topple over in a lightweight pot.

-Clay, terra cotta and ceramic pots also tend to heat up more than synthetics.
+Clay, terra cotta, and ceramic pots also tend to heat up more than synthetics.
 When the pot heats up, the soil and roots heat up, requiring more frequent watering.
 You can help somewhat with a little shade and mulching the top of the containers, but drip irrigation will make your life much easier.
 This is the reason many people prefer fiberglass planters on their rooftop gardens, so make sure you take a look at our extensive collection of fiberglass planters.

 2. Soil